gretelai/s3-object-lambda-gretel-transforms/README.md

+# !!!
+Deprecated !!!

+This repo is archived and the contents should only be considered a reference.
+The code may not function based on changes to dependencies or Gretel's service.

 # Anonymize Data with S3 Object Lambda and Gretel Transforms

 This repo demonstrates how to launch a simple AWS stack that anonymizes S3 object data at access time using S3 Object Lambdas.